A View of Healthcare Costs from the Inside

 As limited as my initial research was, it provided a lot of information I couldn’t obtain from other sources.
 But in the years since, the scope of my research has broadened considerably.
 I’ve borrowed the computer skills of my brother (a medical scientist and software analyst) to examine and analyze years of financial records from hundreds of hospitals, as well as those of most major pharmacies, insurance companies and pharmaceutical companies.
 I’ve acquired weekly lists showing the average all pharmacies pay for every medication they buy, state by state statistics on medical malpractice costs going back more than two decades and much more.

 The goal of this website is to provide the results of all of my research as well as to untangle and explain as much about the U.S. healthcare system as I can.
 The website itself contains many different sections that deal with the cost of different aspects of healthcare: medications, office visits, hospitalizations, tests, procedures and insurance.
 There are also sections that provide an extensive financial analysis of some of the industries in health care and several reference sections that provide hundreds of links to all of the sources and data I use.

 I promise that each section on each type of medical cost will have a lot of information that seems bizarre.
 It seems bizarre because it is.
-Remember that when people talk about the "US healthcare system,” they often like to point to it being a “free market system.”
-What’s bizarre is that nothing I’m going to describe looks very much like a market at all.
-As I said, no one appears to know what anything costs--not the people buying (the patient), not the people selling (the doctors and hospitals).
+When people talk about the “U.S. healthcare system,” they often like to point to it as being a “free market system.”
+What’s bizarre is that nothing I’m going to describe looks very much like a market at all; either free or regulated.
+As I said, no one appears to know what anything costs–not the people buying (the patient), not the people selling (the doctors and hospitals).
 The cost of a product is a central feature to any market system.
 If no one knows what these costs are, how can this “market” be “free”?